Registration Information (Blyth Junior Broomball)

 Al Walters sells broomball equipment every year at our annual tournament in Blyth (usually the 2nd weekend in Nov)

-Body contact starts at the Juvenile level.
+Body contact starts at the U20 level.

-Qualifiers are in Trenton, Ontario (U20 Juvenile division)
+Qualifiers are in Belleville, Ontario (U20 division)

 We host a variety of fundraisers in which a person can help out in.
 Check out our fundraising page.
 We are also looking for team representatives, committee member, timekeeping, refereeing, etc. Contact a committee member if you are interested in helping out.
 There are also volunteer options at the time of registration on our registration forms.